monikered/beylines/beylines.md

 This was cool to make and apply, but I'm not sure if I need it!
 Something to look into later.

+## Lemmatization

+A useful way to condense this text data is by looking at the root, or lemma, of each word in the corpus.
+This helps us group together all different forms of the same root word.
+For example, "wanna", "want", and "wants" are all lemmatized to "want."

 ## Word Counts and Term Frequency

 An alternative to just counting the number of times a word appears in a song is more heavily weighting the more unusal words that appear.
-This is called the term frequency.
+This is called the inverse document frequency.
 (Term Frequency Inverse Document Frequency / TF-IDF)^

+Excellent blog post [here](https://towardsdatascience.com/introduction-to-nlp-part-3-tf-idf-explained-cedb1fc1f7dc) on TF-IDF.
+Helps provide the intuition behind various ways to measure term frequency.

 See [this blog post](https://rstudio-pubs-static.s3.amazonaws.com/409864_408b4059a6a648128c17899d44b04a82.html) on using text mining on Ed Sheeran lyrics.
 The graphs term frequency over time tells us so much more about Sheeran as an artist than the word count graphs, which have significant overlap with most pop artists.
 The term frequency measure on song lyrics highlights what makes an artist distinct from the others.